frankyeh/DSI-Studio-Website/doc/cli_t2.md

 ```

 **7. B-table Quality Check and Manual Correction:**
-Applying `--check_btable` uniformly is not recommended, as automatic adjustments may fail if the SNR is low.
-It is best to perform a quality check first:
+Applying automatic b-table correction uniformly is not recommended when SNR is poor.
+Run QC first and inspect the result:

 ```bash
 dsi_studio --action=qc --source=*.sz --check_btable=1
 ```

-Check the resulting `qc.tsv` file.
-If the report indicates a correction is needed (e.g., "021fx"), apply the specific swaps and flips using `--cmd` during reconstruction.
-For "021fx", swap y and z to get "012", and flip x to fix "fx":
+If a representative good-quality acquisition indicates a consistent swap/flip convention (for example `021fx`), apply the corresponding **b-table-only** correction to scans known to share that acquisition/export convention.
+For `021fx`, swap y and z to obtain `012`, then flip x:

 ```bash
 dsi_studio --action=rec --source=subject.sz \
             --cmd="[Step T2][B-table][swap bybz]+[Step T2][B-table][flip bx]" \
             --method=4 --param=1.25
 ```

+Do not infer a group-wide b-table correction from a low-SNR or artifact-heavy outlier.

 -----